 fizzBuzzV2(15);

 Here we start like in the first one.
-We create a function, then declare a looping variable. the conditions of the for loop is again the same as in the first one.
+We create a function, then declare a looping variable.
+The conditions of the for loop is again the same as in the first one.
 How we check the numbers is a little bit different.

 We declare a new variable called “word” and set it to an empty string.
-Then we have three if statements.
+It will store the output string.

 In the first if statement we check if the value of “i” is divisible by 3.
 If it is, we use the addition assignment operator to add the word “fizz”